DMurray21/COMP599_A1_amplify/Article.md

             }
         });
 ```

-This block will get executed when the user clicks on the Load from Media button.
-We first check if the permission has been granted then proceed to let the user choose an image to load from the gallery.
+After the user has selected an image from the gallery, we retrieve the image filename, and load the image into the application user interface.
+Note if the image filename already exists within the application, we append a “1” to the start to ensure unique filenames.

 ```
     @RequiresApi(api = Build.VERSION_CODES.N)